Bachelor of Business Administration, Major in Accounting

 The BBA in Accounting is designed to provide graduates with the following marketable skills:

-• Measurement Analysis and InterpretationOur graduates will identify and apply appropriate, reliable, and verifiable measurements to analyze data for a given purpose and intended use.
+• Analysis and Decision MakingOur graduates will identify and apply appropriate, reliable, and verifiable measurements to analyze data for a given purpose and intended use.

 • Research: Our graduates will identify, access, and apply relevant professional frameworks, standards, and guidance, as well as other information for analysis to make informed decisions.

-• Risk Assessment, Analysis, and Management: Our graduates will assess, analyze, and manage risk using appropriate frameworks, professional judgment, and skepticism for effective business management.
+• Risk Management: Our graduates will assess, analyze, and manage risk using appropriate frameworks, professional judgment, and skepticism for effective business management.